lsst-dm/dbb_buffmngrs_endpoint/doc/lsst.dbb.buffmngrs.endpoint/configuration.rst

 ``ingester.plugin.config``
     *Type*: object

-    This section contains configuration settigs for a specific ingest code used by the given plugin.
-All settings are passed directly to the LSST function responsible for creating the actual ingest task.
+    This section contains configuration settings for a specific ingest code used by the given plugin.

-    Only **root**, the absolute path of the Butler dataset repository, is mandatory, others are optional.
+    For Gen2 and Gen3 Butler ingest plugins, the subsection called **butler** must exist and it must contain **root** setting, the absolute path of the Butler dataset repository.
+An optional subsection called **ingest** allow for overriding default ingest settings.

+    An additional section, called **visit**, may be specified for Gen3 ingest plugin.
+If specified, the Gen3 ingest plugin will also invoke the LSST task responsible for defining visits after a successful ingestion.
+When specified, the section must contain **instrument**, a fully-qualified class name which handles instrument-specific logic for the Gen3 Butler.

+    Example files showing complete list of options recognized by the given plugin as well as their default values are located in project's ``etc`` directory.

 ``ingester.include_list``
     *Type*: sequence